stativeboss/SKY130_RTLDSN_WRKSHP/README.md

 ## GLS, Synthesis Simulation Mismatch, Blocking and Non Blocking Statements

 _Question_: What is GLS?<br />
 _Answer_: Originally we ran simualtions with RTL code as unit under test.
 Now we'll run the simulation with netlist as unit under test.
-This is called Gate Level Synthesis (or GLS in short).<br />
+This is called Gate Level Simulation (or GLS in short).<br />

 _Question_: Why GLS?<br />
 _Answer_: We wish to verify whether the logic holds even after synthesis (reason why it might be different is answered next).
 Also, GLS considers the timing as we run it with _Delay annotation_ (https://www.linkedin.com/pulse/gate-level-simulation-comprehensive-overview-jerry-mcgoveran/).<br />